zdunbrack/zach-dnd-docs/content/Campaign/Aemora/People and Places/Laskar/Mage's College/Mage's College.md

 ---
 The **Mage's College** is an ancient institution in [[Laskar]], offering tutelage and financing to those attuned to the Source.

-The students and faculty of the college have many differing perspectives and opinions, but the institution is fundamentally oriented around progress.
+The college's students and faculty are diverse in their backgrounds and opinions, but the institution is fundamentally oriented around progress.

 Departments:
 - Artifacts and Artifice (magic items)